 Count Friedrich Karl of Bentheim died, without male heirs, in Paris on February 17th 1803.
 Before his death he had given the County for a period of 30 years as collateral to the King of Hanover, who in turn paid his debts and gave him an annual payment.
 After his death hit title passed on to his successor Count Ludwig from Bentheim-Steinfurt.

-In 1804 conservative groups tried to restore the good old countship and wanted to ‘liberate’ the county of Bentheim from the Hanoverian kingdom.
-These conservatives thought that people would want to return to the protected period before these turbulent times, back to the security of the benign feudal rulership of the count.
+In 1804 conservative groups tried to restore the good old count-ship and wanted to ‘liberate’ the county of Bentheim from the Hanoverian kingdom.
+These conservatives thought that people would want to return to the protected period before these turbulent times, back to the security of the benign feudal ruler-ship of the count.
 Count Ludwig signed a treaty with France and bought the county back for 800,000 franks.
-Napoleon also granted the Monastery to the count of Bentheim
+Napoleon also granted the Monastery Sünte Marienrode to the count of Bentheim

 Slowly but surely medieval privileges were replaced by more democratic rights and obligations.
 City councils were established, guilds were dissolved and the freedom of profession, trade and competition were introduced.
 Compulsory education arrived, linked to an extensive plan to build schools.
 And for the first time since Roman times large-scale road building projects were undertaken.

 Throughout Europe there was remarkably little resistance against the French occupation.
-This was also the case in Nordhorn, as long as the local supporters involved in the social reforms were not too pro-French.
+This was also the case in Nordhorn.
+As we will see later our great great-great-grandfather had in the meantime moved from Wietmarschen to Nordhorn.
+Changes were reasonably well accepted as the local supporters involved in the social reforms were not too pro-French.
 The changes of course involved enormous social, cultural and economic upheaval.
-The upper and middle classes of the population in general embraced the reforms and used them to improve their own level of personal freedom and living standards.
+The middle classes of the population in general embraced the reforms and used them to improve their own level of personal freedom and living standards.

-The family data of serfs and the properties belonging to the monastery in Wietmarschen are recorded in the ‘Urbar’ (from about 1430-1580).
+The family data of serfs and the properties belonging to the Monastery Sünte Marienrode in Wietmarschen are recorded in the ‘Urbar’ (from about 1430-1580).
 This was written by an administrative person employed by the Abbess.

 An urbarium ( German: Urbar) is a register of fief ownership and includes the rights and benefits that the fief holder has over his serfs and peasants.

 An example of this is as follows.
-Say the farm belonged to the Knights Budde in Hange.
-Now, the second son or daughter of this farmer (mostly the eldest son, sometimes the eldest daughter) becomes the new farmer on this farm.
-First of all the landowner must agree with this.
-The same approval was required if a person wanted to marry someone on a farm that belongs to the landowner.
-If the person came from a property that belonged to another landowner, then both had to agree.
+A son or daughter of a farmer belonging to the Monastery Sünte Marienrode, wants to become the new farmer on this farm for example after the death of his/her father.
+Before this happens the Monastery must agree with this.
+Approval was also required if a person wanted to marry someone on a farm that belongs to the Monastery.
+If the person came from a property that belonged to another landowner, then both landowners had to agree.
 If that was the case the two landowners than ‘exchanged’ (verwesselten) two persons: ‘I give you one of mine, you have to give me one of yours’.
-And this was written down in the ‘Wesselboek’.
+And all of these transactions were written down in the ‘Wesselboek’.
 Sometimes a free person (someone who had formally paid for a ‘Freibrief’ to become free from the landowner) married a farmer who was not free.
 If so, he or she then became unfree.
 But there were rules – that his/her first son or daughter was free.

 To Biden by dem Schultenhove iß ein Kotte, genant to Woltershuiß, de Frauwe, genant Hille, geboren van des Schulten Hoff to Biden, uns egen, hadde dre Kinder, einen Sone, Hinrich, eine Dochter, wont to Linge, is vrigelaten – Grete.
 Noch eine Dochter, Swenne, van unß verwesselt an Budden ten Hange, wy hebben aver geine Widderwessel kregen.